-TRUCEN
+TRUCEN Resources

 As called upon by The Research University Community Engagement Network (TRUCEN), the scholarship of engagement is an opportunity for faculty and staff to engage communities in their scholarly research.
-Below are resources from TRUCEN, and descriptions of Community-Based Research.
-Should you have any questions about incorporating the scholarship of engagement or service learning in your courses, please contact us.

-Two examples of Community-Based Research:
+Two examples of Community-Based Research

 PAR is collaborative, critical, participatory, and developmental.
 It: